quagliero/quagliero.github.io/_posts/2014-06-30-building-a-layout-system.md

 If you&rsquo;re wondering what all the double underscores are about in the class names, we use the [BEM naming convention](http://www.integralist.co.uk/posts/maintainable-css-with-bem/) at Studio-40.
 That&rsquo;s a whole different post in itself, but needless to say if BEM isn&rsquo;t your thing the grid column class names are customisable too.
 Pretty much everything is.

-You can check out the [source code](https://github.com/quagliero/matryosass/blob/master/matryo.scss), [demo](http://quagliero.github.io/matryosass) and [examples](https://github.com/quagliero/matryosass#implementation) if you&rsquo; interested in a fully nestable, reversible, responsive, IE8+ layout system. _And what&rsquo;s next for Matryo?_ Well there&rsquo;s plans to add in more named media queries, such as between two widths, as well as an option to choose between min and max-width media queries by default.
+You can check out the [source code](https://github.com/quagliero/matryosass/blob/master/matryo.scss), [demo](http://quagliero.github.io/matryosass) and [examples](https://github.com/quagliero/matryosass#implementation) if you&rsquo;re interested in a fully nestable, reversible, responsive, IE8+ layout system. _And what&rsquo;s next for Matryo?_ Well there&rsquo;s plans to add in more named media queries, such as between two widths, as well as an option to choose between min and max-width media queries by default.